Transcendence and linear relations of $1$-periods

-\begin{thm}Let $C$ be a smooth curve over $\Qbar$, $D\subset C$ a finite set of $\Qbar$-points.
-Then all relations between periods of $H^1(C,D)$ are induced by bilinearity and morphisms between subquotients of sums of the $1$-motive $[L\to J(C)]$ where $J(C)$ is the generalised Jacobian and $L=\Z[D]^0$ is the group of divisors of degree $0$ supported in $D$. \end{thm} \begin{proof} By Lemma~\ref{lem:per_J}, the periods of $H^1(C,D)$ agree with the periods of the $1$-motive as described in the theorem.
+\begin{thm} Let $C$ be a smooth curve over $\Qbar$ with generalised Jacobian $J(C)$, $D\subset C$ a finite set of $\Qbar$-points with group of divisors of degree $0$ supported in $D$ denoted $L=\Z[D]^0$.
+Then all relations between periods of $H^1(C,D)$ are induced by bilinearity and morphisms between subquotients of sums of the $1$-motive $[L\to J(C)]$. \end{thm} \begin{proof} By Lemma~\ref{lem:per_J}, the periods of $H^1(C,D)$ agree with the periods of the $1$-motive as described in the theorem.
 We then apply Theorem~\ref{thm:main_one}. \end{proof}

-\begin{rem} Note that this version of the period conjecture does not rely on the higher theory of geometric or Nori motives --- only $1$-motives are used.
+\begin{rem} Note that this version of the Period Conjecture does not rely on the higher theory of geometric or Nori motives --- only $1$-motives are used.
 This version is actually a lot more useful in computations. \end{rem}

-We now concentrate on the periods of differential forms.
+We now turn from relations between periods to the question of transcendence of periods of differential forms.
 It suffices to consider the case of a smooth projective curve $C$.
-For $f\in\Qbar(C)$ we have the meromorphic differential form $\omega=df$.
-Choose a path $\gamma$ in $C^\an$ avoiding the singularities of $f$ and with beginning and end point in $C(\Qbar)$.
+With a rational function $f\in\Qbar(C)^*$ we associate a meromorphic differential form $\omega=df$.
+We also choose a path $\gamma$ in $C^\an$ which avoids the singularities of $f$ and has endpoints with beginning and end point in $C(\Qbar)$.
 Then